2020 National Science Foundation (NSF) Sponsored Grant Writing Workshop for Two-Year College Faculty

 When: Monday, June 15th, through Wednesday, June 17th, 2020.

-Location: College of the Canyons, Santa Clarita, CA.
+Location: Online format via College of the Canyons, Santa Clarita, CA (Los Angeles County).

-Stipends and Support: Each participant will be eligible for a $250 stipend (in addition to travel costs) at the completion of the workshop.
-An additional $250 stipend will be available upon submission of an ATE proposal in the October 2019 or 2020 competition.
+Stipends and Support: Each participant will be eligible for a $500 stipend at the completion of the workshop.
+An additional stipend of $250 will be available upon submission of an ATE proposal in the October 2020 competition.

-Ongoing Support: The mentor who works with you at the workshop will continue throughout the year to support your efforts to write a complete proposal.
-This will include creating post-workshop milestones, webinars, suggesting resources, and providing feedback both for proposal writing and in the award process.
+Ongoing Support: The mentor assigned to each college team will continue throughout the year to support each college’s efforts to write a complete proposal.
+This will include creating pre- and post-workshop milestones, webinars, suggesting resources, and providing feedback both for proposal writing and in the award process.

 To find out more about the ATE Program find the solicitation at: https://www.nsf.gov/pubs/2018/nsf18571/nsf18571.pdf

 If you have any questions about activities or arrangements, please contact Dr. Kathleen Alfano at email@example.com

 This material is based upon work supported by the National Science Foundation under